 Located in the heart of Shoreditch but in the yet not-well known Hackney Road is the Looking Glass Cocktail Club.
 As the name suggests, customers are invited to go through the sumptuous ‘looking glass’ to enter a speakeasy room.
 With candle light, portmanteau as tables and old leather sofas, the Looking Glass offers a mouth-watering cocktail menu, with drinks served by the friendly and ‘madly’ talented bartenders.
 Hosting performance art, live music, DJ sets and other brilliant events, the Looking Glass Cocktail Club is one of the coolest places in the East End and definitely a dream for your senses.

 Looking Glass Cocktail Club, 49 Hackney Road, London, UK +442076133936

-Situated near Shoreditch on Old Street, there appears to be what looks like a shop/café window display.
+Situated near Shoreditch on Old Street, there appears to be what looks like a shop window display.
 However, if you ring the bell and go up the stairs, you will find the Ziferblat.
 Originally from Russia, its curious name means ‘clock face’.
 Ziferblat is a coffee house where guests pay for the time they stay instead of the food or drinks – which there are plenty of in the free kitchen available.
 Eclectic furniture, instruments and board games to play, a record player and books spread everywhere make the Ziferblat a perfect second home.
-With highly entertaining events from yoga lessons to game nights, from creative writing sessions to art exhibitions, this place offers you the opportunity to work, play or relax in front of a cup of tea or coffee.
+With highly entertaining events from yoga lessons to game nights, from creative writing sessions to art exhibitions, this place offers you the opportunity to work, play or relax.
 For only 5p per minute, it is worth spending time at the Ziferblat.